 - The unused rope next to Clarice indicates she’s either the first or the last to get this far.

-- When Clarice reaches the top, we hear birds fly, representing freedom and achievement.
+- When she reaches the top, birds take off, representing freedom and achievement.

 Fun fact: The motif of flight is used throughout the film, especially in this scene: